qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    otherwise the outputs will be empty.

-The attribute table of each generated vector layer will contain some additional information (numbers of error found and type of error):
+The attribute table of each generated vector layer will contain some additional information (number of errors found and types of error):

 .. figure:: img/check_validity.png
    :align: center